 Judge Metzler was elected Town Justice on November 5, 2019.
 Prior to taking the bench, Judge Metzler was a Penfield Town Councilwoman (2009-2019).

-Prior to being named a Deputy County Attorney, she was employed by the New York State Office of Court Administration as Chief Counsel to the New York Committee on Criminal Jury Instructions, a distinguished committee of judges and attorneys which writes and publishes the pattern criminal jury instructions used in all state, county, town, village and city courts.
-She is also a former faculty member of the New York Judicial Institute where she was a frequent lecturer to judges on matters related to jury trials and criminal law topics.
+Prior to being named a Deputy County Attorney, she was employed by the New York State Office of Court Administration as Chief Counsel to the New York Committee on Criminal Jury Instructions, a distinguished committee of judges and attorneys that writes and publishes the pattern criminal jury instructions used in all state, county, town, village, and city courts.
+She is also a former faculty member of the New York Judicial Institute, where she was a frequent lecturer to judges on matters related to jury trials and criminal law topics.